Sley530/alx-low_level_programming/README.md

-My first C program at ALX SE program.
+This is the repositry that contains all my C project in the ALX Africa SE Program.